 Far-rights groups such as the Holland Freedom Party which the infamous Geert Wilders called for the Qur’an to be banned from the country has caused controversy across the continent.

-Of course these points of views are held by a minority class of politicians or it could be the case of only a minority are willing to say what they believe, yet they stigmatize the Muslims and purposely pick on a portion of European residents to further their political goals as is said of French President Sarcozy in relation to his UMP Party banning Niqab.
+Of course these points of views are held by a minority class of politicians or it could be the case of only a minority are willing to say what they believe, yet they stigmatize Muslims and purposely pick on a portion of European residents to further their political goals as is said of former French President Sarcozy in relation to his UMP Party banning Niqab.